 1. Upload new customer lists regularly

-One of the most common Lookalike Audiences is a list of current customers.
+A common “Lookalike” segment is a list of current customers.
 This is a fantastic place to get started, but you should think of this as the beginning and not the end.
 Because Facebook prioritizes the lowest hanging fruit, the customer Lookalike list can see its effectiveness wain over time.
 This can easily be avoided by regularly uploading new customer lists and creating new Lookalike Audiences.

 2. Segment customer lists into smaller groups